 What is Magnesium?

 Magnesium is an essential mineral found in the earth and sea.
-You can get it from Magnesium-rich foods like pumpkin seeds, chia seeds, spinach, bananas, black beans, brown rice, avocados, squash, broccoli, potatoes, and legumes.
+You can get it from mineral-rich foods like pumpkin seeds, chia seeds, spinach, bananas, black beans, brown rice, avocados, squash, broccoli, potatoes, and legumes.

 It’s technically possible to consume all the Magnesium you need through food alone, but very unlikely given our standard American diet (SDA) and farming practices.